GVR Report cover U.S. Wine Market Size, Share & Trends Report

 Companies are increasingly focusing on producing new products to gain market share in the U.S. For instance, in February 2025, Rack & Riddle, the leading custom sparkling wine producer in the U.S., introduced CALSECCO, a new California sparkling wine category designed to attract Gen Z and Millennial consumers to premium sparkling wines.
 Positioned as a fusion of tradition and California winemaking, CALSECCO fills a gap in the market by offering Italian-style sparkling wine with a uniquely Californian identity.

 There has been an increase in preference for sparkling U.S. wines.
 American U.S. wine preferences reflect a strong inclination toward smoother and fruitier U.S. wines, which suggests a widespread appreciation for balanced and approachable flavors.
-Semi-sweet and sweet U.S. wines also enjoy notable popularity, indicating a preference for U.S. wines with a touch of sweetness that appeal to a broad audience.
+Semi-sweet and sweet U.S. wines also enjoy notable popularity, indicating a preference for U.S. wines with a touch of sweetness that appeals to a broad audience.
 Meanwhile, dry and savory U.S. wines maintain a steady following, likely catering to those who appreciate more structured and complex profiles.
 Tannic U.S. wines, which have a bold and intense character, appear to have a more niche appeal.
-These preferences highlight the diverse palates of American consumers and the evolving trends shaping the U.S. wine market.
+These preferences highlight the diverse palates of American consumers and the evolving trends shaping the U.S. wine industry.

 Consumer Insights